sreenivasanramesh/MiniTable/README.md

 - Type 1: No index.
 - Type 2: One Btree to index row labels.
 - Type 3: One Btree to index column labels.
--  Type 4: One Btree to index column label and row label (combined key) and one Btree to index timestamps.
+-  Type 4: One Btree to index column label and row label (combined key)
-- Type 5: One Btree to index row label and value (combined key) and one Btree to index timestamps
+- Type 5: One Btree to index row label and value (combined key)

 ## Usage